GusMuche/homebridge-zipabox-platform/README.md

 ## Remarks

 ### Remote or local use
 The plugin is developped since the beginning on local access.
-To use this you must give your box IP in the parameter.
+To use this you must give your box IP in the parameter.<br>
 After some tests the plugin can also go on the API through the Internet.
-Better response are observe with remote access but no security control is made at this step (connection is made on https://my.zipato.com:443/zipato-web/v2/)
+Better response are observe with remote access but no security validation is made by the plugin author (connection is made on https://my.zipato.com:443/zipato-web/v2/)<br>
+For a lot of accessories, remote access will give a really better result.

 ### Name of an accessory
 The name will be display in the Home app on your devices.
 For best practice use a short one.<br>